Understanding The Symptoms Of Stress

 3. Cognitive-Behavioural Techniques

-In psychology, cognitive-behavioural techniques offer effective stress management by tackling maladaptive thought patterns and behaviours.
+In psychology, cognitive-behavioural techniques can be effective for managing stress by addressing maladaptive thought patterns and behaviours.

-Cognitive restructuring, a core component, entails recognizing and disputing negative thought patterns contributing to stress.
+Cognitive restructuring, a core component, involves recognizing and disputing negative thought patterns that contribute to stress.

 By substituting them with more realistic and adaptive perspectives, individuals can reframe their outlook and responses to stressors.